French Pronunciation for University Students

 - Pronunciation changes (liaison, vowel elongation and silent "e")

 - Letters with diacritics

-Install the language course on as many computers as you want.
-All major operating systems (Windows, Mac OS, Linux) are supported.
+Install the course on as many computers as you want!
+All major operating systems (Windows, Linux, Mac OS) are supported.

 Is the pronunciation course compatible with mobile devices?